 Instructions

 - Toss the beef with the paprika until well coated.
-Heat 2 tablespoons oil in a large soup pot or Dutch oven over medium-high heat, until almost smoking.
+Heat 2 tbsp oil in a large soup pot or Dutch oven over medium-high heat, until almost smoking.
 Add the beef to the pot in batches and cook until well-browned on all sides, about 8 minutes.
 Set the browned beef aside and continue cooking until all the beef is browned, adding more oil to the pot if necessary to prevent burning.

 - Return all the browned beef to the pot and reduce the heat a little, to slightly above medium.
 Add the onions and saute about 6 minutes, until starting to get soft.
-Sprinkle in 2 tablespoons of flour and stir well, incorporating it into the oil (it should be a little pasty).
+Sprinkle in 2 tbsp of flour and stir well, incorporating it into the oil (it should be a little pasty).
 Cook for 2 minutes, then stir in the caraway, bay leaves, wine, and stock.
 Bring to a simmer and cover; simmer for 30 minutes.

 - Add the parsnips, carrots, celery, and turnips.
 Cover and simmer for 1 hour, stirring occasionally.